telerik/teststudio-docs/docs/getting-started/test-recording/overview.md

 > Once a recording session is started **do not start another instance of the same browser** until the session is finished!

 There are two ways to initiate recording.
-You can either launch a new browser instance with the recording toolbar attached, or you can attach the recording toolbar to an existing browser instance (IE only or WPF application).
+You can either launch a new browser instance with the recording toolbar attached, or you can attach the recording toolbar to an existing browser instance (applicable for IE only or WPF application).

 ## **2016 R3 Version and Later** ##

 ## Launch New Recording Browser ##

-1.&nbsp;  Click the **Record** button or press **CTRL+R**.
+1.&nbsp;  Double click the newly created test to open it.
+Click the ***Record*** button in the *Tests* ribbon or press **CTRL+R**.

 <table id=no-table>
 	<tr>